masolimano/maneage/README-hacking.md

      commit to be sure it works as expected).

      ```shell
-     $ ./project make clean       # Delete outputs ('make distclean' for everything)
+     $ git status                 # See which files you have changed.
+     $ git diff                   # See the lines you have added/changed.
-     $ ./project make             # Build the project to ensure everything is fine.
+     $ ./project make             # Make sure everything builds successfully.
-     $ git add -u                 # Stage all the changes.
+     $ git add -u                 # Put all tracked changes in staging area.
      $ git status                 # Make sure everything is fine.
      $ git commit                 # Your first commit, add a nice description.
      $ git tag -a v0              # Tag this as the zero-th version of your project.